khaninejad/tbuddy/README.md

    - When prompted, provide your Twitch username and password.
    - Ensure that your credentials are correct to avoid login issues.

-> **Note**: Tbuddy stores this information as plain text on your device.
+> **Note**: Tbuddy stores this information on your device.
 Make sure to secure your local storage to protect sensitive data.

 ## Usage